NJ Workers Compensation Lawyer

 The employer is who the workers get their paychecks from.
 A contractor may work at a particular site for most of their career but still get paid by a contractor and not actually be employed by the plant.
 This means that if the worker is exposed to asbestos while on the job, they can collect workers’ comp benefits from their employer and not from the plant where they work.
 They can, however, take the plant to court and sue them for injuries resulting from asbestos exposure.

-If you find yourself in a position where you have been exposed to asbestos and are now discovering health issues resulting from the exposure, contact an experienced Newark Workers compensation attorney to determine if you are entitled to any compensation beyond workers’ compensation benefits.
+If you find yourself in a position where you have been exposed to asbestos and are now discovering health issues resulting from the exposure, contact an experienced New Jersey Workers’ compensation attorney to determine if you are entitled to any compensation beyond workers’ compensation benefits.

 How Can an NJ Workers’ Compensation Lawyer Help You?